Every professional displayed on Counselling Directory has been independently

 Training, qualifications & experience

-I have been a volunteer counsellor in two Liverpool charities, Compass Counselling and The Brain Charity.
+Before opening my private practice, I was a volunteer counsellor in two Liverpool charities, Compass Counselling and The Brain Charity.
 In these volunteer roles, I have provided 500 hours of counselling.
-My clients had experienced a range of issues including serious health problems, life-limiting illness, relationship difficulties, bereavement, anxiety and depression, PTSD, compulsive behaviour, childhood abuse, seeking meaning and purpose in life and pressures of working and family life.
+My clients had experienced a range of difficulties including serious health problems, life-limiting illness, relationship difficulties, bereavement, anxiety and depression, PTSD, compulsive behaviour, childhood abuse, seeking meaning and purpose in life and pressures of working and family life.

-In addition to my core training I have completed ongoing CPD including the following areas:
+In addition to my initial training I have completed courses including in the following areas:

 - Managing risk when working with clients having suicidal thoughts